One of the few places in the world where chocolate is made directly from rare fine flavoured cacao beans.

 We work with farmers in Central and South America who grow, harvest, ferment and dry fine flavour cacao beans.
 We import these cacao beans directly from plantations to our manufacturing plant in Fernie, BC where they are sorted, cleaned, roasted, winnowed and broken into smaller fragments called nibs.

 The chocolate making process finishes when the chocolate is turned into large blocks of chocolate called couverture.
-The old fashioned techniques we use allows us to develop different flavours of couverture for specific ranges of products, without adding anything to it.
+These old fashioned techniques allow us to develop different flavours of couverture for specific ranges of products, without adding anything to it.
 Couverture is the raw material that a chocolatier, or a baker, purchases.
 Couverture is then melted, tempered and moulded into various finished products (such as bars and lollipops) or used to cover bonbon, praline and truffle centers.

 These products are then individually checked for quality before being wrapped and packed immediately to preserve freshness, ready for you to enjoy!